LemmySmackett/LemmySmackettCom/content/stories/mature/seduction.md

 In one blow, I caved her forehead—with the wrench I kept behind a trash can.

-Her body fell limp, and I proceeded bagged it up, intending to dispose of it like all the others.
+Her body fell limp, and I proceeded to bag it up, intending to dispose of it like all the others.

 I have never met a man or woman of virtue. Ω